systeminit/si/app/docs/src/reference/actions.md

 as creating, updating, or deleting it.
 Actions are the bridge between your intended configuration ([components](./components.md)) and their associated resources.
-When you apply a change set, the actions enqueued within it are executed to bring reality into alignment with what you have modeled.
+When you apply a change set, the actions enqueued within it are executed to align reality with what you have modeled.

 Actions only run after their dependencies succeed, ensuring that resources are updated in the correct order based on their relationships.